sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 > 📘
 >
 > Checklist for Obtaining the HMS Device Token
-> - Application is registered on Huawei AGConnect Console (IMPORTANT: package name should match)
+> - Application is registered on Huawei AGConnect Console (IMPORTANT: package name should match).
-> - The AGConnect Console's application _project_ has PushKit enabled
+> - The AGConnect Console's application _project_ has PushKit enabled.
-> - The application is __signed__
+> - The application is __signed__.
-> - Fingerprint of the signature is registered in the AGConnect Console
+> - Fingerprint of the signature is registered in the AGConnect Console .
-> - HMS is installed on the device (User will get UI Prompt automatically)
+> - HMS is installed on the device (User will get UI Prompt automatically).
-> - Device is connected to the Internet
+> - Device is connected to the internet.

 ### 4. Register HMS Device Token on Sinch Backend

 Create an instance of the _UserController_ using the [UserControllerBuilder](reference/com/sinch/android/rtc/UserControllerBuilder.html) and sub-builder [HmsPushBuilder](reference/com/sinch/android/rtc/HmsPushBuilder.html), accessible via `UserControllerBuilder.hms()` method.
-Then call [UserController.registerUser()](reference/com/sinch/android/rtc/UserController.html) to acquire and register FCM token on the Sinch Backend, and wait for the callbacks that reports whether registration succeeded.
+Then call [UserController.registerUser()](reference/com/sinch/android/rtc/UserController.html) to acquire and register the FCM token on the Sinch backend, and wait for the callbacks that reports whether registration succeeded.
 Please see dedicated `UserContoller` documentation [here](doc:voice-android-cloud-user-controller).

 ```java
 UserController userController = Sinch.getUserControllerBuilder()